Gameye/halflife-statistic/README.md

 itself.

 ### Linting
-This projects uses tslint for linting.
+This projects uses eslint for linting.
 If you are using visual studio code, you can lint while you type and linting errors will be automatically fixed.
-To enable this functionality, you should install the [tslint](https://github.com/Microsoft/vscode-tslint) plugin.